Using our Keyword and Combination Tables sections, you can view all essential indicators to determine which keywords you will use in your metadata.

-Once you have selected competitors, we will show a comparison of Rank or Installs in the table, for all apps selected.
+Once you have selected competitors, we will show a comparison of Rank, Growth, Installs, and Installs %.

-If you have a lot of competitors, slide the table to the left to see more columns displayed.
+If you have a lot of competitors, scroll to the right to see more columns displayed.

 We also have a useful feature if you work on apps that are localized in several languages.
 Use the "auto-translate to English" button to display the meaning of the keywords, so you can perform your analysis without speaking the language!

 If you're using AppTweak in French, Japanese, Korean, and Chinese (Simplified) the keywords will automatically translate into that language.

 Right below the keyword table, Power plans and above will have access to the combinations table.
 Here, we aggregate your list so that all the long-tail keywords appear under their main combination.
 For each combination, we'll display its number of occurrences but also the average volume, the sum of installs, and all the other metrics.
 For example, in the screenshot below the word "book" appears 5 times and it brings 69 installs in total, all coming from "book summaries".